smcallister594/scotscottmca/content/posts/CollectingLogsUsingIntune.md

 [Intune Training - S02E09 - How to Configure Proactive Remediations in Microsoft Intune](https://www.youtube.com/watch?v=VOBzV6GjOvI)

+## Other vendor logs

+This doesn't just apply to Intune or Windows logs, we can apply the same collection to 3rd party logs as well!
+If it exists on disk, we can collect it!

-## Patch My PC & Scappman logs
+Two examples I'm most familiar with are Patch My PC and Scappman.

-Patch My PC Win32 Apps and Updates generate specific log files, which can be found in the following locations.
+Patch My PC Intune Apps and Updates generate specific log files, which can be found in the following locations.

 - %ProgramData%\PatchMyPCIntuneLogs\PatchMyPC-ScriptRunner.log
     - This may be found in the %ProgramData%\PatchMyPC\ if the Install was initiated by the user from Company Portal.